oracle-livelabs/adb/adb-prometheus/create-ords-endpoint/create-ords-endpoint.md

       --raw-output
     ```

-3. Note your full endpoint URL — you will use it throughout the remaining labs.
+3. Note your full endpoint URL as you will use it throughout the remaining labs.

 ## Task 4: Test the Endpoint (from a Compute Instance in the VCN)